-Konstanz located very close to the mentioned above Lindau and also got a piece of the Constance lake.
+Konstanz is located very close to the mentioned above Lindau and also got a piece of the Constance lake.
 You probably can hear that Konstanz is German Constance so the lake and city have the same name.

 It lies on the border with Switzerland, often visited by swiss people for tourism or passing through reasons.

 Konstanz is a perfect stop while visiting Zurich, a good switch from the big city to the lower passed medieval town.
-With German prices, you can also afford more, than inexpensive Switzerland.
+With German prices, you can also afford more than inexpensive Switzerland.

 The city center is very suitable for roaming and exploring the tiny streets.
 The Münster (Cathedral) is so far a highlight of the old town.
 Built between 1100 and 1854, the church is a magnificent example of architectural styles of the centuries.
 Climb up the tower for a fantastic view of Konstanz and Constance lake.

-Same as in Lindau you can take a boat trip on the lake or just enjoy a view in one of the cafes nearby.
+Same as in Lindau, you can take a boat trip on the lake or just enjoy a view in one of the cafes nearby.

 How to get there

-The closest airport is Zurich Airport, from there, it takes 1 to 1.5 hours by train.
+The closest airport is Zurich Airport; from there, it takes 1 to 1.5 hours by train.